adamliliemark/iv1201-project/db_migration/after_internationalization/readme.txt

 This script creates sql queries that can be used to populate a database of the new format with the data from the legacy database
+You can chose to optionally translate the competence names as the script runs.

 usage: migrate.py [-h] -u U -p P -oldschema OLDSCHEMA [-test] [-debug]